 Contribution model

-Funding type: Revenue-linked source
+Funding type: Activity-linked source

 Contribution type